-- Artists are provided with given a small stipend for materials.
-We are unable to fund travel or living expenses.
+- Artists are provided with a modest stipend for materials.

 - Studio visits with curatorial staff from BRIC and other local institutions.

-- Open Studio event culminating at the end of the residency.
+- Open Studio event takes place at the end of the residency.

 Who is eligible?

 The residency is open to Brooklyn-affiliated artists who live, work, or were born in the borough.
 Students are ineligible to apply.
 Artists who are accepted into the program must commit to using their studio 20+ hours each week.

 Do you provide housing?